History of Diamond Caverns – Jewel of Kentucky’s Underground

 Five cavers and their wives, Gary and Susan Berdeaux, Larry and Mayo McCarty, Roger and Carol McClure, Stanley and Kay Sides, and Gordon and Judy Smith purchased the cave property on July 7, 1999 intent on enhancing the cave as a historic commercial attraction and developing a national museum for the show cave industry.
 After an owners’ meeting three months later, Stanley Sides and Gordon Smith began removing rocks from a crevice in the backyard.
 The bottom fell out to subsequently reveal a shaft leading to 250 feet of cave passages not yet connected to Diamond Caverns.
 The next day, October 9, 1999 Cave Research Foundation cavers Dave West, Karen Willmes, Joyce Hoffmaster and Joanne Jones enlarged a low crawlway dig Gary Berdeaux and Gordon Smith had begun under Diamond Cavern’s Rotunda room.
 Three hours of claustrophobic digging in a constricted crawlway resulted in the discovery of several hundred feet of beautifully decorated virgin passages including the largest room yet found in Diamond Caverns.
 This New Discovery remains undeveloped and pristine with restricted access.

 Today, historic Diamond Caverns is the second oldest show cave in the Central Kentucky Cave Region, and fourth oldest operating commercial cave in the United States.
-The passages have been altered little despite a rich one hundred forty year history of visitors enjoying the best decorated show cave in the State of Kentucky.
+The passages have been altered little despite a rich one hundred sixty year history of visitors enjoying the best decorated show cave in the State of Kentucky.
 Diamond Caverns is within the Mammoth Cave Area International Biosphere Reserve and is surrounded by Mammoth Cave National Park, a World Heritage Site.

 Gorin, Franklin.
 The Times of Long Ago.
 John P. Morton and Company, Louisville, 1929.
 Bicentennial Edition Reprint, 1992.
 142 pp.